appleboy/gorush/README.md

 ## Basic Usage

-How to send push notification with `gopush` command line?
+How to send push notification using `gopush` command?
 (Android or iOS)

 ### Android